dseemakurty/dseemakurty.github.io/_posts/2021-12-16-post-pitch.md

 ---
 title: "How to Upgrade your Pitch beyond 'Start with Why'"
-date: 2019-04-18T15:34:30-04:00
+date: 2021-12-16
 categories:
-  - blog
+  - startups
-tags:
+# tags:
-  - Jekyll
+#   - Jekyll
-  - update
+#   - update
 ---

-# How to Upgrade your Pitch beyond "Start with Why"

-> <br>
-> TLDR:
+> ### TLDR:
->
-> → A pitch that only explains the end vision leaves the listener to convince themselves.
->
-> → A listener's mind will naturally generate disbeliefs that lead them to not want to invest time or money in the story.
->
-> → You can upgrade your pitch by converting a linear narrative into an exponential vision.
+> Upgrade your pitch by converting a linear narrative into an exponential vision by:
->
-> → An exponential vision does 3 key things:
 > 1. Connect emotionally with the listener by "Start with Why".
 > 2. Tackle the disbeliefs that will naturally form by clearly articulating why "Reality is Slow"
 > 3. Become investable of the listener's time and money by explaining how you can become "Faster than Fast"
->  <br>

 <br>

 Founders lose 90% of their possible champions because of their pitch.

 Most pitches explain the end vision clearly, but leave the listener to convince themselves into becoming a believer.